mohsen-saki/RUStoked/README.md

 6 How did it go?
 ---
-First model trained on just the text data has performed pretty well on predicting positive and negative classes but poorly on the “Disengaged” class.
+First model trained on just the text data has performed pretty well on predicting positive and negative classes but poorly on the “Disengaged” labels.

 ![Image](photos/score1.png)

-To tweak the model performance, I extracted some features from the data and plugged them in the vectors.
+To tweak the model performance, I extracted some features from the data and plugged them into the vectors.
 Those features were selected to help the model detecting the sentiment better and distinguishing different labels easier such as:

 * Words `great` and `good` appear frequently in positive opinions
 * Words `poor`, `bad`, `not`, etc. appear frequently in negative opinions